-Propagating laurels from cuttings can be challenging, but if you make the cuttings with care and follow the steps outlined, propagating from cuttings is likely the best way.
+Propagating laurels from cuttings can be challenging, but if you make the cuttings with care and follow the experts' recommended procedure, propagating from cuttings is likely the best way, and you will eventually have a hedge of laurel shrubs bordering your landscape.
 Laurels are notoriously difficult to grow from seeds.
-Take your time and plant exactly according to instructions.
-Watch your watering and you'll soon have laurel saplings ready to transplant.

 Pour potting soil or specialized rooting medium into a gallon pot.